twitter/communitynotes/documentation/contributing/signing-up.md

 If you're having issues with signup due to your phone number, see [Phone number troubleshooting](./phone-faq.md)

-We want anyone to be able to contribute to Community Notes, and may remove or modify these criteria as the program evolves and as we observe contributor's ability to promote high quality context that people find helpful.
+We want anyone to be able to contribute to Community Notes, and we may remove or modify these criteria as the program evolves and as we observe contributors' ability to promote high quality context that people find helpful.

 ## Admissions